nypublicradio/crowdsourcing-client/README.md

 ### `step-zero`
 Renders introductory UI for a given audio survey.
 Provides a button to route to first survey step.

+## Services

+### `twilio`
+The main service is the `twilio` service.
+It wraps the Twilio JS SDK and provides methods to initiate a connection via the twilio microservice, which will record audio from an input and save it to a remote server for processing and pick up from the twilio microservice.

+Much of these details are abstracted away from the point of view of this app, which only needs to call the `record` and `disconnect` methods to initiate and save a piece of audio out, respectively.
+The `record` method is an `ember-concurrency` task, which returns a promise that resolves with a Twilio connection object.
+The `parameters.CallSid` value can be passed to the `audio-playback` component as the `callId` parameter (note the slight difference in naming convention there), which will handle retrieving a playable audio URL.

 ## Prerequisites

 You will need the following things properly installed on your computer.